 Viareggio is a colourful seaside town, which means that the Carnival celebrations take place right on its shores.
 Most famous is the parade of papier-mâché floats; but this is just one of the many activities that take place over the course of a month, including night festivals, fireworks displays and cultural, artistic and gastronomic events.

 In detail: viareggio.ilcarnevale.com

-For a historical experience of Carnevale, go to Ivrea, a town in Turin, also in the north of Italy.
-Make sure you don’t miss the Battle of the Oranges, a historically-based show that represents the liberation of the city’s peoples from a tyrannical king a thousand years ago.
-Oranges are thrown, representing the arrows and stones that were thrown by the people.
-In addition to this show that any history buff would love, there are costumed historical figures all over town, and crowds wearing the Phrygian cap, which represents freedom.
-Some events: children’s parties, gala evening ball, lots of orange-throwing in the park.
+For a historical Carnival experience, head to Ivrea, a town near Turin in northern Italy.
+Don’t miss the Battle of the Oranges, a historically-themed spectacle depicting the liberation of the town’s people from a tyrant king a thousand years ago.
+In addition to this spectacle, which any history buff would appreciate, there are historical costumed characters throughout the city and crowds wearing Phrygian caps, representing freedom.
+Other events are children’s parties and gala balls.

-The city of Acireale is home to what was voted Sicily’s Most Beautiful Carnevale—and there’s reason for it.
-Acireale has one of the island’s oldest Carnevale traditions, with ornate papier-mâché floats that use a combination of lights, flowers, and hydraulics.
-If you want to be amazed by an endless beauty, not only by the floats but also by the beauty of the island itself, this is the place to be.
-Some events: musical performances, street performers (such as magicians and acrobats), school groups in costume.
+The city of Acireale hosts what has been voted the most beautiful carnival in Sicily, and there is a reason for this.
+Acireale boasts one of the oldest carnival traditions on the island, with papier-mâché floats using a combination of lights, flowers and hydraulic systems.
+If you want to be amazed by endless beauty, not only of the floats but also of the island itself, this is the place to be.
+Some events: musical performances, street performers (e.g. magicians and acrobats).